Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 Edgar Mironov

-Every Canadian MSB must appoint a compliance officer responsible for implementation and ongoing oversight of the compliance program.
+Every Canadian MSB must appoint a compliance officer responsible for implementing, managing, and overseeing the business’s compliance framework.

 This is not a nominal role.
 The compliance officer is expected to have sufficient authority, resources and understanding of the business to manage the MSB’s AML/ATF framework on an ongoing basis.

-The legislation does not expressly require the compliance officer to be physically located in Canada.
-However, where the compliance function is managed entirely offshore, this can create weaknesses around regulator communication, record accessibility and the overall credibility of the Canadian MSB setup.
+Although Canadian legislation does not specifically require the compliance officer to be physically located in Canada, a compliance setup managed entirely offshore may weaken communication with regulators, accessibility of records, and the overall credibility of the Canadian MSB structure.

-Having a qualified, locally based compliance officer familiar with Canadian AML/ATF requirements and FINTRAC processes can significantly strengthen both the regulatory position and the banking readiness of the MSB.
+Having a locally based compliance officer familiar with Canadian AML/ATF requirements and FINTRAC procedures can significantly strengthen both the regulatory standing and banking readiness of the MSB.

 Outsourced Compliance Officer functions for Canadian MSB